 Why You Should (and Shouldn’t) Worry About Mosquitoes

-That’s right, mosquitoes are good for your garden.
-Believe it or not, they’re also a species of fly, despite looking nothing like cluster flies or horseflies.
-There’s even another type of fly called the crane fly that feeds on mosquito larvae.
-But most of us know flies as simply being disease carrying pests and never stop to think of their purpose.
+Believe it or not, they’re not only valuable for your garden, they’re also a species of fly.
+Of course, they look nothing like cluster flies or horseflies.
+There’s even another type of fly called the crane fly that feeds on mosquito larvae (sometimes).

 Read Also: 14 Bugs Often Mistaken for Mosquitoes